12 Companies That Know The Importance of Dividend Policy

-According to a presentation from their 4th quarter of 2019 earnings release, ADP is targeting a 55% – 60% dividend payout ratio.
+According to their recent investor presentation, the payroll processing company, ADP is targeting a 55% – 60% dividend payout ratio.

-Emerson’s goal is to keep dividend payments less than or equal to 50% of free cash flow.
+Management’s goal is to make dividend payments to shareholders equating to approximately 37% of free cash flow.

 Duke Energy‘s stated objective is to increase the dividend 4-6% annually through 2023.
 This corresponds directly with projected annual earnings growth.

-Norfolk Southern has a goal to payout 33% of accounting earnings in the form of dividends.
+Norfolk Southern (NYSE: NSC) has a goal to payout 33% of accounting earnings in the form of dividends.